JoshuaKimsey/Simple-Lua-Code/README.md

 Repeat something the user types in a certain number of times Calculate the total of two entered numbers with a mathematical operation

+These Can Be Accessed Through A Menu For The User To Choose Which Function They Want To Run

 Will be added to and updated over time!